otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-06-authentication-rbac-api-testing.md

 ## API Testing

-**API testing** is a type of software testing that involves testing APIs directly and as part of integration testing to determine if they meet expectations for functionality, reliability, performance and security.
+**API testing** is the process of testing the functionality, reliability, performance and security of an application programming interface (API).
+It involves sending requests to the API and verifying that the responses are as expected.
+API testing can be done manually or automated using various tools and libraries.

 ---

 ### Dependencies

-There are several libraries for testing APIs.
-We will use **Chai** and **Mocha**. **Chai** is an assertion library that works well with **Mocha**, a testing framework. **Chai** provides a lot of flexibility in terms of how you write your assertions.
+There are several libraries available for API testing in Node.js.
+In this example, we will use **Mocha** as the test framework, **Chai** as the assertion library and **Supertest** to make HTTP requests to the API.

 Install the libraries by running the following command.